 Executive Chair in Medicine: $3 million

-The Endowed Chair (without salary support) is a special incentive to attract a scholar of distinction to UCLA or to retain gifted faculty members whose teaching and research exemplify UCLA's mission.
+This Endowed Chair (using existing FTE) is a special incentive to attract a scholar of distinction to UCLA or to retain gifted faculty members whose teaching and research exemplify UCLA's mission.
 Endowment income provides support for research and teaching.

 UCLA Anderson Professional Development Term Chair: $1.5 million